Olean City School District

 There is a middle school known as the Olean Intermediate Middle School, serving grades 4–7.
 The former Olean Junior High school, now defunct, was built on the site of a former glass factory.

 There is one high school known as the Olean High School.
 The school serves grades 8–12.
-Olean High School is known for a notable school shooting.
+In 1974, a mass shooting occurred there.

 At Olean's population peak in the 1950s, the Olean City School District included 13 schools.

 2012-2013 Restructuring

 Olean City School District was restructured for the 2012–2013 school year due to the State of New York imposing a maximum property tax increase beginning in 2012.